taswani/amazon_stock_prediction_app/README.md

-# ML_capstone
-Amazon Stock Forecasting Project
+# Amazon Stock Prediction Project

 In this project, I have set up two models for prediction of Amazon's stock prices based off of headline sentiment and the date, opening price, high, and low values for AMZN on that day.